o2r-project/api/docs/compendium/substitute.md

 # Substitution

 Substitution is the combination of an base compendium, "base" for short, and an overlay compendium, or "overlay".
 A user can choose files from the overlay to replace files of the base, or upload new files.
+Additionally the user can choose, if the metadata of the base ERC will be adopted for substitution (`keepBase`) or there will be a new extraction of the metadata for the substituted ERC.
+This new extraction is divided into two choices.
+The user can let the new extracted metadata be merged into the existing metadata of the base ERC (`extractAndMerge` - **not implemented**) or just save the extracted metadata (`extract` - **not implemented**).

 ## Create substitution